 “Oh god, Evan…” I said trying to figure out what to do next, “Let’s do something about your arm first, and then I need you to talk to me about what you are feeling.”

-He crawled over to his night stand and opened a drawer and pulled out a first aid kit.
-He opened it up and took out some sort of cream and two bandages.
+He crawled over to his night stand and opened a drawer and pulled out a first-aid kit.
+He opened it up and took out a tube of something and two bandages.

 “Let me see them.”
 I demanded, wanting to see how deep they were.
 I continued, “Here, let me take care of it.”
 I took his arm in my hand and held it to my phone’s light.
 The cuts didn’t look deep, but there was blood so I pulled gauze from the kit and dabbed at them.
 He began to cry again.